kossiitkgp/docs/events/kwoc.md

 ## Pre-registration

-- The following things should be ready and updated:-
+- The following things should be ready (or updated) :-

   - Website with registration feature tested internally.
   - FAQs on the website